 - Jacques Tardi's It Was the War of the Trenches opens with a large image of an apparently deserted battlefield, all churned mud, wreckage, barbed wire, and shattered trees, looking like nothing living could possibly be there; and then you turn the page and see that there are men huddled in trenches.

 - 28 Days Later sweeps over London, still and silent, when the protagonist leaves the hospital.

 - Aliens.
 The colony on LV-426 as the Marines land.

 - The Film of the Book The Andromeda Strain shows the town of Piedmont, New Mexico after the title disease wipes out the population, especially while the two scientists are walking around in their protective suits.

 - The alternate ending to Army of Darkness had a shot like this, as the main character has just awakened in the post-apocalyptic future.

-- The original Gojira (edited to get Godzilla: King of the Monsters) featured a Desolation Shot of the city after Gojira's attack, complete with destroyed buildings, ambulances, and a choir lamenting the deaths.
+- The original Godzilla (1954) (edited to get Godzilla: King of the Monsters!) featured a Desolation Shot of the city after Gojira's attack, complete with destroyed buildings, ambulances, and a choir lamenting the deaths.

 - The Happening.
 Or st least some trailers of it.

 - I Am Legend and The Omega Man, which are both adapted from the same novel.
 The Omega Man's shot wasn't entirely desolate, though.

 - Done in the Resident Evil movies Resident Evil: Apocalypse and Resident Evil: Extinction.

 - Night of the Comet, a comedy about how almost all life on Earth was reduced to red dust by residue from a comet tail.
 Had a number of shots of buildings and neighborhoods, with the red dust blowing along the ground.

 - The Postman had a few of these, judging from the trailers.